SpudGunMan/bapi/README.md

 # Codename bAPi mark 2

-**PLEASE NOTE DEV RC3**
+**PLEASE NOTE BETA**
-this is a early dev:demo for feedback:
+this is a early release still "beta" RC4
-- no .desktop files yet, but should build and likely build install as well
+- no .desktop files yet for most things (no menu icons)
-- tested on SBC and VM hardware primary this is dev code caution.
-- fl-suite depends on libudev-dev which, when installed into newest non-updated, mint Vanessa, it will make a huge mess, when not first apt-get upgrade.
+- fl-suite depends on libudev-dev which, when installed into newest non-updated, mint Vanessa, it will make a huge mess, when not first apt-get upgrade (so upgrade your OS first).
 This script is not upgrading the OS.

 ## Description
 ![screenshot](data/screenshot.jpg)